peter88213/StyleSwitcher/docs/index.md

 This extension provides a toolbar with buttons to quickly switch between the style sheets of different document templates.
-However, unlike the [_Template Changer_](https://extensions.openoffice.org/en/project/template-changer) extension,  _StyleSwitcher_  does not create a hard link between the document and the template file.
+However, unlike the [_Template Changer_](https://extensions.openoffice.org/en/project/template-changer) extension,  _StyleSwitcher_  does not associate the template with the document.
+The point of quickly switching styles is to get a view optimized for the screen or for printing or for other purposes, such as standardized page counting.

 ![Screenshot: toolbar](Screenshots/Toolbar00-en.png)